George Jefferson (engineer): Career

-English Electric

 In 1952 he became head of the guided weapon division of English Electric (in Hertfordshire).

-BAC

 BAC took over EE in 1960.

-British Aerospace

-British Aerospace took over BAC in 1977.
-At British Aerospace he looked after the development of the Rapier anti-aircraft missile, as head of the guided weapons division.
+British Aerospace in turn took over BAC in 1977.
+At British Aerospace he served as a director, managing director, and then chairman, looking after the development of the Rapier anti-aircraft missile, as head of the guided weapons division.

-British Telecom

 He was made deputy chairman of the Post Office (GPO), becoming the first chairman and chief executive of British Telecom on 1 September 1980.
 He saw through the company's privatisation.
 There was widespread hostility against its privatisation.
 This first privatisation of a British utility would mostly lay the ground for the subsequent privatisations of the 1980s; he largely made BT's privatisation take place.
 Jefferson retired in 1987.

 Personal life

-He married in 1943, having three sons; his first wife died in 1998.
-He remarried.
+He married in Irene Brown 1943, having three sons; his first wife died in 1998.
+He remarried, in 1999, to Bridget Anne Riley.
 He received the CBE in the 1969 New Year Honours and was knighted in the 1981 New Year Honours.
-He later moved to Perth in Australia.
+He later moved to Perth, Western Australia, but lived in the Republic of Ireland at the end of his life.
+He died from heart failure and complications of Alzheimer's disease at a care home in Longford on 1 September 2012, aged 91.